cedx/akismet.hx/docs/README.md

 Prevent comment spam using [Akismet](https://akismet.com) service, in [Haxe](https://haxe.org).

 ## Quick start

+### Get an API key
+Akismet service requires an API key.
+If you are not already registered, [sign up for an Akismet account](https://akismet.com/development).

+### Get the library
 Install the latest version of **Akismet for Haxe** with [lix](https://github.com/lix-pm/lix.client) package manager:

 ```shell